 ICT Security

 The Trust has a robust back-up mechanism in place so that all personal data is backed up on a daily basis.
-Staff members will not save personal data to any removable media unless that media is a school encrypted USB stick.
-Staff will be issued with an encrypted USB stick if requested and a note will be kept of who has been issued with one.
+Staff members will not save personal data to any removable media.
+USB sticks will not be made available or used by staff.

-In the event that a member of staff downloads personal data onto an encrypted USB stick and this stick is mislaid that staff member is required to report its loss immediately to the Trust’s Data Protection Officer.
-The Data Protection Officer has a duty to report such loss to the Information Commissioner’s Officer within 72 hours if the person whose data is mislaid may be at risk of damage as a result of that loss.
-Any staff member who loses a school encrypted USB stick and fails to report such loss immediately shall be subject to a disciplinary investigation.

 In the event that a member of staff downloads personal data onto his or her own personal USB stick and that personal data is lost or mislaid the staff member must report its loss immediately to the Trust’s Data Protection Officer.
-Where staff members are found to be using non-school USB sticks for downloading personal data the Head of School/Headteacher shall conduct an enquiry in line with the school’s disciplinary procedures.
+Where staff members are found to be using USB sticks for downloading personal data the Executive/Academy Heads shall conduct an enquiry in line with the school’s disciplinary procedures.

 Working Remotely

 From time to time Trust staff members may wish to work from home outside of school hours (eg in the evenings, weekends or during holidays).
-All staff have access to Office 365 and therefore, to minimize the risk of compromise to personal data, the following stringent security measures are to be applied:
+All staff have access to Office 365 and therefore, to minimise the risk of compromise to personal data, the following stringent security measures are to be applied:

 Electronic documents containing personal data should only be accessed remotely in an environment in which another individual will not see the document on screen;